 CIA Hacking Group Conducts Cyber Attack on China Since 2008 - Qihoo 360

-The Chinese internet security company Qihoo 360 published a new report accusing the U.S. Central Intelligence Agency (CIA), for an 11-year-long Cyberattack against several Chinese industries and government agencies.
+The Chinese internet security company Qihoo 360 published a new report accusing the U.S. Central Intelligence Agency (CIA) of an 11-year-long Cyberattack against several Chinese industries and government agencies.

 Qihoo researchers said that CIA hacking operations occurred between September 2008 and June 2019, and a majority of the targets were situated in Beijing, Guangdong, and Zhejiang.

-The CIA targets several industries in China, including aviation organisations, scientific research institutions, petroleum industry, Internet companies, and government agencies.
+The CIA targets several industries in China, including aviation organizations, scientific research institutions, petroleum industry, Internet companies, and government agencies.
 Most of the targets were located in Beijing, Guangdong, and Zhejiang.

 Both malware strains emerged in early 2017 when Wikileaks published the Vault 7 dump, a bundle of documentation files specifying the CIA's arsenal of cyber-weapons.

-The Chinese investigators also claim they established Fluxwire versions organised in the wild long before the Vault 7 leaks became public, with discovery times corresponding to the now-public Fluxwire changelog.
+The Chinese investigators also claim they established Fluxwire versions organized in the wild long before the Vault 7 leaks became public, with discovery times corresponding to the now-public Fluxwire changelog.

-Evidence found by Qihoo 360 that reveal APT-C-39 is Affiliated with the CIA.
+Evidence found by Qihoo 360 reveals that APT-C-39 is Affiliated with the CIA.

-Evidence 3: Before WikiLeaks disclosed the Vault 7 cyber weapon, the APT-C-39 already used relevant cyberweapons against targets in China.
+- Evidence 3: Before WikiLeaks disclosed the Vault 7 cyber weapon, the APT-C-39 already used relevant cyberweapons against China targets.

-Researchers from Qihoo 360 digging deeper into the leaked documents and found that the tools in the Vault 7 Arsenal have been used to perform some of the series of targeted hacking attacks on Chinese organisations and government agencies.
+Researchers from Qihoo 360 dig deeper into the leaked documents and found that the Vault 7 Arsenal tools have been used to perform some of the series of targeted hacking attacks on Chinese organizations and government agencies.

-Based on the researcher report, These attacks are attributed to a U.S.-related APT organisation.
-In essence, APT-C-39 and also they found that the attackers mainly targeted the system developers in Chinese aviation organisations and scientific research sectors to carry out the campaigns.
+Based on the researcher's report, These attacks are attributed to a U.S.-related APT organization.
+In essence, APT-C-39 found that the attackers mainly targeted the system developers in Chinese aviation organizations and scientific research sectors to carry out the campaigns.

-Also, researchers believed that these 11 years of period, the CIA might have already gathered a variety of data of the most classified business information of China, even of many other countries in the world.
+Also, researchers believed that these 11 years, the CIA might have already gathered a variety of data of the most classified business information of China, even of many other countries in the world.